Softcover | $20 CAD + shipping

 “Read and rejoice!
 This meticulously researched and lucidly written book (the sequel to Beyond Banksters) not only exposes the civilization-shattering rampage of our powerful business and political leaders.
 It also hails and details the rising tide of opposition to their greed-driven economic, social, and environmental atrocities.
 Everyone concerned about the future of humankind should read this uplifting tome.
 It offers well-founded hope that a belated but inexorable revolt against the purveyors of poverty, pollution, and inequality may yet save us from Armageddon.”

-—Ed Finn, journalist, author, former Newfoundland politician and editor of the CCPA Monitor
+—Ed Finn, journalist, author, former Newfoundland politician and editor of the CCPA Monitor (full review)

 “Illuminating the tactics and disclosing the modus operandi of North America’s financial pirates was exceptionally well carried out by Joyce Nelson in her 2016 book, Beyond Banksters.
 In this sequel, Bypassing Dystopia, Nelson extends globally her account of bankster tactics and procedures, and provides details of citizens resisting.”

 “We live in the Neoliberal Age of Austerity.
 I am often told not to use the term ‘neoliberalism’ because people do not understand it.
 But if we do not name the enemy or the problem, it cannot be solved.
 Nelson’s latest book is a wonderful map of the neoliberal terrain internationally and in Canada.”

 —Herb Wiseman, Former Vice-Chair of the Committee On Monetary and Economic Reform/Public Money Power

 Orders of 5 or more within Canada: $20/book + $20 shipping flat rate